Codaisseur/taste-of-big-data/03-data-in-javascript/README.md

 ### Using an Array

 There are many ways to access the individual elements in an array.
-The most used way is by their location inside the array.
+The most commonly used way is by their location inside the array.

 All elements are numbered, like houses on a street.